massarafune/ICS-threat-hunting-reactapp/README.md

 npm run build
 ```
 Once you build the application you can set up your favourite web server
-The following section describes the flow in case you choose Apache
+The following section describes the setup flow in case you choose Apache

 ## Other dependencies
 This application is designed to work with some other projects: